-2023 MHAP Advocates
+2024 MHAP Advocates

 Jennifer De La Cruz is a Brooklyn College graduate who majored in Children and Youth Studies with a minor in Psychology.
 She was born in the Dominican Republic and raised in the Bronx.
 Jenny started as an intern with Youth Advocacy Corps and is now running our Mental Health Awareness Project.
 She is looking forward to exploring the mental health field further for her graduate studies, and she participates in events to raise awareness about social issues affecting children and youth.
 She enjoys journaling and reading books during her free time.

+Angie is a Brooklyn College Graduate student in the Mental Health Counseling program.
 They are an avid advocate for mental health, mental health services, and breaking down stigma, especially after growing up in a community where mental health is often swept under the rug.

 Aside from this, they enjoy crocheting, knitting, reading, and heavy metal music.